Michael Rechner

-Michael Rechner (born 27 May 1980) is a German former professional footballer who works as goalkeeping coach for Bayern Munich.
+Michael Rechner (born 27 May 1980) is a German former professional footballer who works as the goalkeeping coach for Bundesliga club Bayern Munich.

 Playing career

 Rechner was born in Mosbach, West Germany.
 He started playing the youth of SV Schefflenz, subsequently he transferred to the youth academy of the well-known SV Waldhof Mannheim.
 During that time he also made three appearances for the Germany U18 national team.
 His debut was in 1998 in the international match against Northern Ireland (0–0).
 In 1999 Rechner signed a contract with Hamburger SV, where he trained with the pro-team (e.g. with goalkeeper Hans-Jörg Butt) and played for the U-23 team in the Regionalliga North.
 In 2001, Rechner transferred to the third-tiered team of VfR Mannheim, which played in the Regionalliga Süd.

 After 34 games with the VfR Rechner returned to Waldhof Mannheim in 2002, where he appeared in seven games in the 2.
 Bundesliga and twice in the DFB-Pokal.
 However the team with the coaches Andy Egli, Walter Pradtand and Stefan Kuntz relegated to the third division after this season.

 Rechner affiliated to the ambitioned Regionalliga team of FC Sachsen Leipzig.
 He played 25 times.